tenstorrent/tt-metal/tt_metal/Glossary.md

 - **SFPU -** Vetor unit.
 - **SIMD -** Single Instruction Multiple Data - Allows processors to execute the same instruction on multiple data points simultaneously
 - **SoC -** System on Chip
 - **SRAM -** Static Random Access Memory.
 On-chip Memory.
-1 MB SRAM memory (L1), a scratch pad accessible by all RISC-V processors and engines within the core.
+1 MB SRAM memory (L1) on the Grayskull and 1.5 MB SRAM memory (L1) on the Wormhole.
+Can be used as a scratch pad accessible by all RISC-V processors and engines within the core.
 - **TM -** Tensor Manipulation
 - **TP -** Tensor Parallel
 - **ViT -** Vision Transformer - A transformer model used for vision processing tasks.